3ka1tz/inception/README.md

 You can also run `make re` in case any error occurs during container generation, or in case you want to rebuild them.

-Once the Docker containers are up, open 127.0.0.1, localhost or elopez-u.42.fr in the web browser of your choice and you will access the WordPress example site.
+Once the Docker containers are up, open 127.0.0.1, localhost or elopez-u.42.fr in the web browser of your choice and you will access the WordPress sample page.

 ## Resources
 https://docs.docker.com